 - Supportive of other local businesses with shortened and circular supply chains

-We believed then as we do now that the emissions attributable to a city are not owned by “a city” or the local government in particular.
+We believed then, as we do now, that the emissions attributable to a city are not owned by “a city” or the local government in particular.
 There are countless activities that are included in emissions inventories that local government has no control over.
-As the composition of our atmosphere and a stable climate represent a type of global commons, the emissions from a community are also a type of commons with shared responsibility among the local government who has control and responsibility for the efficiency of the built environment and transportation systems available in a community, as well as private individuals and businesses that reside within the political boundary.
+As the composition of our atmosphere and a stable climate represent a type of global commons, the emissions from a community also are a type of commons with shared responsibility between the local government who has control and responsibility for the efficiency of the built environment and transportation systems available in a community, as well as private individuals and businesses that reside within the political boundary.
 Increasingly however, the emissions reductions achieved by individuals and businesses that reside in a particular geography are privatized and traded by any number of mechanisms.
 What does that mean for a commons-based understanding of community performance?
 Many of those mechanisms carry exclusive legal right to the reductions.
 Does that mean that the community loses a claim to those reductions?
 Below is a quick summary of a few of these types of transactions.
 There are surely more.

-The solution to this dilemma so far has been to require dual reporting of both geographic and market based approaches that highlight the transactions.
+The solution to this dilemma so far has been to require dual reporting of both geographic and market-based approaches that highlight the transactions.
 However, there are few if any examples of attempts to quantify and debit an outbound emissions reduction (double negative) in order to raise an inventory figure to a hypothetical higher value.
 I believe this is more due to a lack of awareness of the outgoing credits from a community than a conscious attempt to skew the accounting in a community’s favor.
-That said, the drive to engage in any market based accounting is clearly driven by a desire to recognize inbound credits.
+That said, the drive to engage in any market-based accounting is clearly driven by a desire to recognize inbound credits.

-Where this disconnect might matter a great deal more is in a forum like NAZCA where we may suddenly realize that the reductions pledged by cities and those by the private sector overlap a great deal.
+Where this disconnect might matter a great deal more is in a forum like NAZCA, where we may suddenly realize that the reductions pledged by cities and those by the private sector overlap a great deal.
 While there are protections against this type of double claiming among exchanges between private entities, the structures just don’t exist for addressing the conflict between public and private accounting systems.
 An increasing number of practitioners from within local government are concerned about this and anyone concerned about the trajectory towards hitting global reduction goals should be as well.

 Instead, we have an approach that is a hybrid of national and corporate accounting that fails to concede that cities are neither of those things.
 It recognizes a place for crediting mechanisms but only really addresses how to account for those few types where data is relatively easy to obtain, mostly where credits or clean energy attributes are being purchased.
 Until all these transactions happen on the blockchain, a complete accounting of the bi-directional flow of credits is not possible in the way that it is for a corporate inventory.
 Moreover, if those are the only kind of credits that are recognized for community-scale goal achievement, the end result will be cities that function much like they do today, except on paper.
-Finally, while we have a several broad types community accounting lenses, there is little common understanding of what type decisions are best informed by each approach leading many to see them in competition with one another rather than complimenting.
+Finally, while we have a several broad types of community accounting lenses, there is little common understanding of what types of decisions are best informed by each approach, leading many to see them in competition with one another rather than complimenting.